 The following tests may be used to help diagnose the condition in a newborn:

 Resuscitation at delivery may be attempted pending the diagnosis.
 Treatment will be provided for any urinary outlet obstruction.

-This is a very serious condition, usually deadly.
+This is a very serious condition.
+Most of the time it is deadly.
 The short-term outcome depends on the severity of lung involvement.
 Long-term outcome depends on the severity of kidney involvement.

 There is no known prevention.

 Copelovitch L, Kaplan BS.
 Developmental abnormalities of the kidneys.
 In: Gleason CA, Devaskar SU eds.
 Avery's diseases of the newborn.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 83.

 Elder JS.
 Congenital anomalies and dysgenesis of the kidneys.
 In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 537.